Browse Policies A - Z

 - Academic Promotion PolicyThis policy provides the principles that will underpin a fair and equitable academic promotions process.

 - Academic Promotion ProcedureThis procedure supports the implementation of the Academic Promotion Policy and must be read in conjunction with that document

-- Admission Procedure Manual - Coursework ProgramsThis manual is designed to provide clear and concise directions for staff and students of the University regarding admission.
+- Admissions Manual - Coursework and Enabling ProgramsThis manual is designed to provide clear and concise directions for staff and students of the University regarding admission.

 - Adverse Circumstances Affecting Assessment Items PolicyThis policy outlines the right of students to seek consideration for the possible impact of allowable adverse circumstances that may affect their performance in assessment item(s), including formal examinations.